tgjones/CLILL/README.md

-# CLILL
+# IR2IL

-CLILL is a proof-of-concept LLVM IR to MSIL translator.
+IR2IL is a proof-of-concept LLVM IR to MSIL translator.